Nola Hatterman: Painting career

 She took lessons from Vittorio Schiavon and Charles Haak.
 She also came in contact with Surinamers who earned money as models.
 One of them, Frans Vroom, moved in the downstairs apartment for a short period after her father died.
 Through her association with Surinamers, she became more politically active and became very impressed with the 1934 book by Anton de Kom, We Slaves of Surinam (Wij slaven van Suriname).
 She decided to work on historical illustrations to educate children about their heroes, and specifically, anatomically correct representations of colored people in art for children.
 She slowly formed the idea of going to Paramaribo to open a school and begin creating such illustrations, but was delayed by the war.

 After her mother died, in 1953 she moved to Paramaribo and began to live her dream.
 According to a late interview, she was most proud of a series of history paintings of Surinam.
 She taught many students to draw and paint, and notable pupils were Armand Baag and Ruben Karsters.
 Baag interviewed her in the 1982 film Nola Hatterman (en de konsekwente keuze).

-Hatterman died in a car crash in Paramaribo.
+Hatterman died in a car crash near Lantiman Kampoe on her way to her own exposition in Paramaribo.